Orlando Remembered

 4. ON-GOING ACTIVITIES: (˜) Tiffany Rivera reported that the UCF RICHES team recently presented the Sanford Herald Digital Archive Education Session in partnership with the Museum of Seminole County History and the Seminole County Historical Society.
 Over 23,000 issues spanning from 1908 to 2005 are now digitally available online at https://richesmi.cah.ucf.edu/sanford_herald/.
 Further, in partnership with UCF RICHES, the Friends of Weeki Wachee Springs invite the public to participate in a History Harvest by bringing items related to the park’s history on Saturday, September 14.
 Learn more at https://events.ucf.edu/event/1342474/riches-history-harvest-preserving-the-history-of-weeki-wachee-springs/. (˜) S Cannon extended invitation to Pine Castle Historical Society quarterly meeting on Sept.
 22, 3 p.m., 5901 S. Orange Ave., when author Richard Lee Cronin will present his latest book: “Will Wallace Harney, Orange County’s First Renaissance Man.” (˜) .J.
 Dickinson advised that Orange Preservation Trust is pursuing placement of an historical marker for the former Jonestown community in area off E. South St.

 5. ANNOUNCEMENTS/GOOD OF THE ORDER: & Continued prayers for Texann Buck [weekly chemo] and Leon Handley [recovering from a broken hip]. !
-Lisa Camichos’ exhibit on “The Orlando Plan,” a joint effort between the Museum of Natural History and the Smithsonian, is tentatively scheduled to open January 2020 at the Museum in Washington, D.C. – Remember to check our social media presence at website [http://orlandoremembered.org/] and on Facebook [https://www.facebook.com/groups/71485598736/].
+Lisa Camichos’ exhibit on “The Orlando Plan,” a joint effort between the Museum of Natural History and the Smithsonian, is tentatively scheduled to open January 2020 at the Museum in Washington, D.C. – Remember to check our social media presence at website [https://orlandoremembered.org/] and on Facebook [https://www.facebook.com/groups/71485598736/].

-6. ORLANDOANS REMEMBERED [See http://orlandoremembered.org/members/epoch-obituaries/]: V People whose lives were important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Charles Ernest Hoequist, Sr., Esq.; Henry Edward Brakmann; Dr. Thomas Edwin “Ed” Sorrells; John Paul Tanner; Suzanne Harbert Boice; William F. Beemer, Esq.
+6. ORLANDOANS REMEMBERED [See https://orlandoremembered.org/members/epoch-obituaries/]: V People whose lives were important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Charles Ernest Hoequist, Sr., Esq.; Henry Edward Brakmann; Dr. Thomas Edwin “Ed” Sorrells; John Paul Tanner; Suzanne Harbert Boice; William F. Beemer, Esq.

 2019-07-17-Meeting Minutes